Anne Phelan: Community work

 Phelan was a public speaker and a recipient of Regional Arts Victoria's Don Mackay Award (2006) for Outstanding Achievement in Regional Touring.

 From 2000, she was the patron of Positive Women (Victoria), a support and advocacy group run by and for women living with HIV.
 She received the Oz Showbiz Cares / Equity Fights AIDS 2002 Activist of the Year Award for outstanding contribution to the fight against HIV/AIDS.

-She performed and sang with the Choir of Hard Knocks on Melbourne's streets in 2006, busking to raise money for a performance at the Melbourne Town Hall.
-She was a member of Actors For Refugees, a group of performers who volunteer their time and talent to tell the stories of Australia's refugees and asylum seekers.
-She was an ambassador for Alzheimer's Australia Vic, educators, advocates and spokespeople for those living with dementia, their families and friends and those who support them.
+Phelan performed and sang with the Choir of Hard Knocks on Melbourne's streets in 2006, busking to raise money for a performance at the Melbourne Town Hall.
+She was a member of Actors for Refugees, a group of performers who volunteer their time and talent to tell the stories of Australia's refugees and asylum seekers.
+She was an ambassador for Alzheimer's Australia VIC, educators, advocates and spokespeople for those living with dementia, their families and friends and those who support them.

 Death

-Phelan died of natural causes on 27 October 2019.
+Phelan died of natural causes, on 27 October 2019.
 She was 71 at her time of death, although, some sources have stated her age as 75.
 She was privately cremated.